EddOliver/ProjectNIX/README.md

 |  OFF  | N/A   | 0 %       |  0 min       | N/A         |
 |  ON   | Blue  | 100 %     |  N/A         | 0 min       |

-La ejecución de esto esta controlado mediante una lambda en AWS controlada mediante AWS IoT, esta se activa cada vez que mandamos cualquier dato desde la raspberry el topic /Bulbs, mediante una IoT Rule como ya se vio antes.
+The execution of this is controlled by means of a lambda in AWS controlled by means of AWS IoT, this is activated every time we send any data from the raspberry to the topic / Bulbs, by means of an IoT Rule as previously seen.

 <img src="https://i.ibb.co/QH19w7B/image.png" width="800">

 En este caso:

-mysleepH: Hora de dormir
-mysleepM: Minuto para dormir
-myawakeH: Hora de levantarse
-myawakeM: Minuto de levantarse
+In this case:

+mysleepH: time to sleep
+mysleepM: minute to sleep
+myawakeH: time to get up
+myawakeM: minute to get up

+If you reached this point, congratulations, now let's go to the Cloud setup.

 ## Webpage Features: